 I shot the TV a passing glance and just hoped that my husband wouldn’t catch me drooling over my Ex.
 My heartbeat quickened as primitive muscle memory hijacked my forearm forcing it into position for the Tomahawk Chop.
-Sounds of the chant invaded my ears and rudely jerked me back to long-buried memories until I finally had to leave the room.
+Sounds of the chant invaded my ears and jerked me back to long-buried memories until I had to leave the room.

-What I caught on TV was my former beloved football team beating up on the Raiders in their typically ugly fashion.
+What I caught on TV was my former beloved football team beating up on the Raiders in their usual ugly fashion.
 They worked their long-absent magic and tried to make me a believer again by showing off their impressive defense.
 Instead of flipping the channel to the NFL Redzone, I soaked up the post-win atmosphere and found myself yearning, hoping and wishing….wishing that they were still my Kansas City Chiefs.
 The Chiefs who had broken my heart, ruined my self-esteem and left me wanting more almost 13 years ago.

-My love affair with the game of football started at the tender, innocent age of 14.
-It was then that I first noticed the adorable dazed look of appreciation in a cute boy’s eyes as I expertly explained the difference between a first down and a touchdown during a high school football game.
+My love affair with the game of football started at the tender age of 14.
+It was then that I first noticed the adorable dazed look of appreciation in a cute boy’s eyes as I explained the difference between a first down and a touchdown during a high school football game.
 Sensing an opportunity, I quickly moved into describing the strategic advantage of the single-wing offense in an 8-man scheme–he was helplessly hooked and soon became my boyfriend.

 Next came a naïve appreciation of college rivalries, tailgating and the Big Eight.
 I grew up with the Kansas State Wildcats and claimed them as my own even though they were terrible.
 The worst college football team in the country–way back when big hair was cool and high waist jeans were a fashion statement.